-cCRADA Collaborations - Tailored Solutions for Nano-related R&D
+cCRADA Collaborations: Tailored Solutions for Nano-related Research and Development

 What We Offer

-- Non-Oncology Nanomaterials.
-Nanomedicines for other therapeutic indications, EHS characterization of engineered nanomaterials, etc.
+- Non-oncology nanomaterials.
+Nanomedicines for other therapeutic indications, environmental, health, and safety characterization of engineered nanomaterials, etc.

-- And more...Contact us to see how we can help.
+- And more...Contact us at firstname.lastname@example.org to see how we can help.

 For approved projects, a joint statement of work will be collaboratively agreed upon, and NCL will provide a budget for the estimated project costs.
-Work will be initiated through a contractor Cooperative Research and Development Agreement (cCRADA) with Leidos Biomedical Research, Inc., the operations and technical support contractor for the Frederick National Lab.
+Work will be initiated through a cCRADA with Leidos Biomedical Research, Inc., the operations and technical support contractor for the Frederick National Lab.